takumi2786/denv/README.md

 ## denv

-This is CLI tool to create instant docker environment for developping.
+This is CLI tool to create instant docker contanier for developping.

 ## install